 Elduvík Camping

-The campsite in Elduvík on northeast Eysturoy is a small, primitive site with limited facilities.
-It’s free to pitch a tent or park a caravan or motorhome, although only for three consecutive days.
+The campsite in Elduvík, located on the northeastern coast of Eysturoy, is a small and basic site with limited facilities.
+You can pitch a tent or park a caravan or motorhome free of charge, but stays are limited to a maximum of three consecutive nights.

-If you need electricity, this can be purchased at the tourist information centre in Runavík for 300 DKK.
+If you require electricity, you can purchase access at the tourist information centre in Runavík for 300 DKK.

 Contact Visit Runavík for more information at +298 41 70 60 or visit@runavik.fo.